PHOENIX (3TV/CBS 5) - During the summer monsoon, Arizonans frequently find palo verde beetles in their yard or even their pool.

 These big guys freak a lot of people out.

-Once the monsoon starts, these huge beetles come out of the ground looking for love and they are huge.
+Once the monsoon starts, these huge beetles come out of the ground looking for love, and they're huge.

-They can measure up to 7 inches long and they can FLY!
-Since they are so huge, they are horrible fliers and make a mess on windshields and bikers helmets.
+They can measure up to 7 inches long and they can fly!
+Since they're so huge, they're horrible fliers and make a mess on windshields and bikers' helmets.

 They come out of the ground looking their best and looking for love.
 The mature beetles don’t eat.
 They rely on their energy reserves to get around.
-Once they find a lover, they crawl back under ground to lay their eggs and then they die.
+Once they find a mate, they crawl back under ground to lay their eggs, then they die.